OTAs

 The Negative Consequences of Passive Income

 There are multiple ways to optimize taxes in the short-term rental business.
 All of them are entirely legal.
 It’s all about knowing the legislation and doing what’s good for you based on this knowledge.
-One of the famous strategies is avoiding passive income, as it is taxed at higher rates vs. active income.
+One famous strategy is avoiding passive income, as it is taxed at higher rates than active income.

 We cannot give financial or legal advice, but we hosted Amanda Han, Tax Strategist and Managing Director at Keystone CPA, on our podcast.
-She distilled all the popular STR tax optimization strategies, and we highly recommend reading the recap or listening to the full episode.
+She distilled all the popular STR tax optimization strategies, and we highly recommend listening to the full episode to discover how to maximize your tax savings.

 What Can You Do to Increase Your Income Potential?

-To make more money with your short-term rental property, you need to focus on maximizing your revenue and minimizing your expenses.
+To make more money with your short-term rental property, focus on maximizing revenue and minimizing expenses.
 Here are things you can do to increase your Airbnb passive income.

 Optimize your listing